sc-forks/solidity-coverage/docs/upgrade.md

 A full list of options and other information are [available here][8]

-# Upgrading from 0.6.x to 0.7.0-beta.x
+# Upgrading from 0.6.x to 0.7.x

 First, follow [the installation instructions](#how-to-install-070) and see if it works.

 :rabbit2: It does!?
 Bye.

 :elephant: It does not.
-Good...

 #### Are you using Truffle V5?